trekcc-ops/gemp-stccg/gemp-module/docker/readme.md

 gemp_db is straightforward: it's a bare-bones linux instance using the official MariaDB LTS docker image.
 It hosts the database and doesn't do anything else.

 gemp_app is slightly more complicated.
-Velara is a Java server with a Javascript front-end and utilizes Apache to serve http.
+Velara is a Java logic engine and http server with a Javascript front-end.
 These are automatically built and installed for you as part of the Docker Compose build process.

 ## Prerequisites
 * Required: